 Las Palmas de Gran Canaria doesn’t have much in common with London’s South Kensington as there’s no tube station for one thing.
 Nor Natural History Museum either.
 But the Gran Canaria capital does have its very own Science Museum in Museo Elder.
 How very SW7.

 The museum itself is a mixture of temporary and permanent exhibitions.
-Fixtures include the ground-floor Arianespace Robocoaster (2€) which our 13-year-old Alex loved for the thrills and spills.
-But which Tom (six) couldn’t be coaxed into braving, even with the automaton attraction set on the go-slow programme; preferring to enter a stationary Binter plane instead.
+Fixtures include the ground-floor Arianespace Robocoaster (2€) which teenagers will love for the thrills and spills.
+But pre-teens might not be coaxed into braving, even with the automaton attraction set on the go-slow programme; preferring to enter a stationary Binter plane instead.

-Gran Canaria Local Junior was even happier at the short-term, second-floor Pequeños Personajes, Grandes Historias display.
+They’ll be even happier at the short-term, second-floor Pequeños Personajes, Grandes Historias display.
 Aka the History of the World according to LEGO.
-Which, to Mr GCL, was like stumbling into a scene from Night at the Museum.
+Which felt like stumbling into a scene from Night at the Museum.

-Photojournalist Mr Gran Canaria Local enjoyed the temp Paisajes y Mensajes exhibition with images of luscious landscapes near, the island’s Roque Bentayga and far (Northern Ireland’s Giant’s Causeway).
-Mr GCL and two youngest sons visited on Canary Islands Day (30th May) and there was a mouthwatering Canarian menu displayed.
+We enjoyed the temp Paisajes y Mensajes exhibition with images of luscious landscapes near, the island’s Roque Bentayga and far (Northern Ireland’s Giant’s Causeway).
+Visiting on Canary Islands Day (30th May), there was a mouthwatering Canarian menu displayed.
 Sadly such culinary delights as the featured papas arrugadas con mojo (boiled new potatoes wrinkled by being heavily salted), potaje de berros (watercress stew), and sancocho (typically comprising fish, potato, and sweet potato) weren’t available to try and buy in the museum.

-Mr Gran Canaria Local was stumped by some of the mental conundrums set by the displays, however.
+We were stumped by some of the mental conundrums set by the displays, however.
 Which included a variation on The Puzzle of the Three Hats and the Lion & Unicorn brainteaser.
-And left him scratching his head as to how he could have already solved Einstein’s Puzzle which the great scientist claimed only 2% of the world’s population could.
+And left us scratching our heads as to how we could have already solved Einstein’s Puzzle which the great scientist claimed only 2% of the world’s population could.